apache/trafficcontrol/docs/source/api/origins.rst

 Response Structure
 ------------------
-:cachegroup:        The name of the :term:`Cache Group` to which the origin belongs
+:cachegroup:        The name of the :term:`Cache Group` to which the :term:`origin` belongs
-:cachegroupId:      An integral, unique identifier for the :term:`Cache Group` to which the origin belongs
+:cachegroupId:      An integral, unique identifier for the :term:`Cache Group` to which the :term:`origin` belongs
 :coordinate:        The name of a coordinate pair that defines the origin's geographic location
-:coordinateID:      An integral, unique identifier for the coordinate pair that defines the origin's geographic location
+:coordinateID:      An integral, unique identifier for the coordinate pair that defines the :term:`origin`'s geographic location
-:deliveryService:   The 'xml_id' of the Delivery Service to which the origin belongs
+:deliveryService:   The 'xml_id' of the :term:`Delivery Service` to which the :term:`origin` belongs
-:deliveryServiceId: An integral, unique identifier for the Delivery Service to which the origin belongs
+:deliveryServiceId: An integral, unique identifier for the :term:`Delivery Service` to which the :term:`origin` belongs
-:fqdn:              The FQDN of the origin
+:fqdn:              The :abbr:`FQDN (Fully Qualified Domain Name)` of the :term:`origin`
-:id:                An integral, unique identifier for this origin
+:id:                An integral, unique identifier for this :term:`origin`
-:ip6Address:        The IPv6 address of the Origin
+:ip6Address:        The IPv6 address of the :term:`Origin`
-:ipAddress:         The IPv4 address of the Origin
+:ipAddress:         The IPv4 address of the :term:`Origin`
-:isPrimary:         A boolean value which, when ``true`` specifies this origin as the 'primary' origin served by ``deliveryService``
+:isPrimary:         A boolean value which, when ``true`` specifies this :term:`origin` as the 'primary' :term:`origin` served by ``deliveryService``
-:lastUpdated:       The date and time at which this origin was last modified
+:lastUpdated:       The date and time at which this :term:`origin` was last modified
-:name:              The name of the origin
+:name:              The name of the :term:`origin`
-:port:              The TCP port on which the origin listens
+:port:              The TCP port on which the :term:`origin` listens
-:profile:           The name of the profile used by this origin
+:profile:           The name of the :term:`Profile` used by this :term:`origin`
-:profileId:         An integral, unique identifier for the profile used by this origin
+:profileId:         An integral, unique identifier for the :term:`Profile` used by this :term:`origin`
 :protocol:          The protocol used by this origin - will be one of 'http' or 'https'
-:tenant:            The name of the tenant that owns this origin
+:tenant:            The name of the :term:`Tenant` that owns this :term:`origin`
-:tenantId:          An integral, unique identifier for the tenant that owns this origin
+:tenantId:          An integral, unique identifier for the :term:`Tenant` that owns this :term:`origin`

 .. code-block:: http
 	:caption: Response Example